im-tomu/fomu-workshop/README.md

 ![ICE40 LEDD](img/ice40-ledd.png "Registers of the ICE40 RGB driver")

-There is a wrapper in Python that simplifies the process of writing to these registers.
+There is a wrapper in Fomu's MicroPython that simplifies the process of writing to these registers.
 The first argument is the register number, and the second argument is the value to write.

 For the `LEDDPWR` registers, the second argument determines the brightness, value ranges from 0 to 255.